swc-bb/r-workshop/_episodes/02_session.md

 ~~~
-Error in read.table(file = file, header = header, sep = sep, quote = quote, : 'file' muss eine Zeichenkette oder eine Verbindung sein
+Error in read.table(file = file, header = header, sep = sep, quote = quote, : 'file' must be a character string or connection
 ~~~
 {: .error}

 It fails because `FALSE` is assigned to `file` and the filename is assigned to the argument `header`.

 > ## A Function with Default Argument Values
 >
-> Rewrite the `rescale` function so that it scales a vector to lie between 0 and 1 by default, but will allow the caller to specify lower and upper bounds if they want.
+> Rewrite the `rescale` function so that it scales a vector to lie between 0
+> and 1 by default, but will allow the caller to specify lower and upper bounds
-> Compare your implementation to your neighbor's: do the two functions always behave the same way?
+> if they want.
+Compare your implementation to your neighbor's: do the two
+> functions always behave the same way?
 >
 > > ## Solution
 > > ~~~